StatisticalRethinkingJulia/SR2StanPluto.jl/README.md

 SR2StanPluto.jl is compatible with the 2nd edition of the book.

+In v5.3.0 StructuralCausalModels.jl is repaced by CausalInference.jl as an extension.
+To display DAGs, GraphViz.jl and CairoMakie.jl are used.

-StructuralCausalModels.jl ans ParetoSmoothedImportanceSampling.jl are included as experimental dependencies in the StatisticalRethinking.jl v3+ package.
-Both definitely WIP!
+ParetoSmoothedImportanceSampling.jl are included as experimental dependencies in the StatisticalRethinking.jl v3+ package.

+Definitely WIP!
 See also below version 5 info.

 Any feedback is appreciated.
 Please open an issue.